tacesrever/Il2CppParser/README.md

 you can run `scripts/find_il2cpp_addrs.py` without libil2cpp to determine internal structs and it's size,
 which will be helpful for find right libil2cpp version.
 once you find it, replace libil2cpp.
+if your finded version use `class-internals.h` and `object-internals.h`
+instead of `il2cpp-class-internals.h` and `il2cpp-object-internals.h`,
+you can just replace them in `src/parser.cpp`.

 ### fix libil2cpp for ida
 copy libil2cpp to another path for ida load only;